pbiswell/lockwhengone/README.md

 # LockWhenGone

 A script that automatically locks, shuts down, reboots, or runs a script on your computer when your phone, or other devices, become undetectable.
+More details in the [Purpose](#purpose) section.

 Found this useful?
 Please consider starring this repo, or donating at the sponsorship links in the sidebar, or by clicking button below.
 Thank you.